 As businesses are assessing their long-term futures, data analytics play a significant role in decision-making.
 In this post we cover how data analytics uncovers insights that can help your business recover from this crisis.

 Develop comparative data analysis

-Analyze sales demand, order size, order frequency, spikes, logistics, cycle times, bottlenecks, key single points of failure and other metrics for patterns that can be used to ensure you provide your customers with quality service during lockdowns and social distancing.
-Look across at how your competitors have fared, benchmark your performance against them.
+Analyze sales demand, order size, order frequency, spikes, logistics, cycle times, bottlenecks, key single points of failure, and other metrics for patterns that can be used to ensure you provide your customers with quality service during lockdowns and social distancing.
+Look across at how your competitors have fared, and benchmark your performance against them.

 Use data analytics to understand scalability

 Few businesses remained static during the pandemic.
-Either they scaled down, scaled up, cross purposed or drastically changed their ways of working – often a case of more than one.
+Either they scaled down, scaled up, cross-purposed, or drastically changed their ways of working – often a case of more than one.

 The airline industry has significantly scaled down while online retailers are booming and scaling up.
 Examining your data to explore what areas of the business scaled up and what scaled down during COVID will be crucial for future risk mitigation.
 Document your findings and start making a plan in the event a future pandemic occurs.
 If you do not have data experts on staff, ProArch’s data analytics team can extract tangible business value from any data set.

 If the last few months has taught us anything it is that rapid access to quality data is crucial to business agility.
 75% of business intelligence and data analytics professionals are working harder and longer hours now than before the pandemic, according to Forrester.

 Healthcare, retail, and wireless carriers are just a few of the industries that were required to rapidly onboard new data and extract real-time insights from it.
 For example, without healthcare data from other countries' responses to the pandemic- forecasts for hospital beds, staff, and PPE would not have been possible.